What is Inventory Turnover?

 - Automating orders

 When you automate your order processes, you can increase the efficiency of your business.
 Automation is also time- and cost-saving.
 However, when you use software that manages inventory while completing orders, you ensure that you always have the relevant inventory in stock in enough amounts.
-This gives you better control over your inventory, and there is lesser scope for errors.
+This gives you better control over your inventory and less scope for errors.

 The inventory turnover ratio formula gives us a fair idea of how the company is performing in maintaining inventory and turning it into sales.
 The ratio also helps us with inventory cost management and proper inventory management.